Maximise your Avios, air miles and hotel points

 Still confused?
 Here is an example.

-Here is what a Gold card holder searching for 1 reward seat to Seattle on 13th September 2023 sees:
+Here is what a Gold card holder searching for one reward seat to Seattle on 16th April 2025 sees:

 BA extra Gold Avios availability

 This is NOT correct.
-There is NOT just one seat available to a Gold member.
+There are NOT just three seats available to a Gold member.
 If this person was actually looking for four seats but had just searched for one, he would get a false result.

-If I change the number of seats wanted to 4 seats, suddenly at least 9 seats are shown as bookable (no cap shown = 9+ available):
+If I change the number of seats wanted to four seats, suddenly at least nine seats are shown as bookable (no cap shown = 9+ available):

 Luckily, this is a bug which is easy to work around now that you know it exists.